intellifi-nl/webapi-doc/README.md

 Id
 --

 The first two fields of every resource are `url` and `id`.
-They both uniqly identify the resource.
+They both uniquely identify the resource.
 You may add the `id_only=true` condition to the query part of the url if you wish to hide the `url` field(s).
 This will also apply to resource references.
 The `url` fields are shown by default to increase explorability of the API.
 If you are creating an automated import then you probably want to add `id_only=true` to all your requests.

 References
 ----------